SompLy/SteelmeetWPF/SteelmeetWPF/Trouble.md

 ## Highest
 * Info panels control & spectator
 * Visual Weights in info panels
-* Auto font size for spectator datagrid to max possible while still fitting all information
 * Clicking in datagrid needs to change the selected lifter
 * Rack heights need to be visable on the LifterInfoControl
 * lifting order begin at 0 should begin at 1?